We produce a number of major festivals and events in Te Whanganui-a-Tara.

 Wellington Jazz Festival

 The annual Wellington Jazz Festival has been a highlight of Aotearoa’s music calendar since 1996.
 Featuring leading homegrown musicians and exciting international names, the Festival transforms Te Whanganui-a-Tara into a jazz haven.
-The 2024 Festival featured 160 events across 45 venues including a series of headliners at the Opera House and an explosion of gigs across the city, spreading the magic of jazz throughout the Capital’s streets, cafes, bars and live music venues.
+The 2025 Festival featured over 200 events across 50 venues including a series of international artists at St James Theatre and Meow Nui, and an explosion of gigs across the city, spreading the wairua of jazz throughout the Capital’s streets, cafes, bars and live music venues.
 More than 27,000 people experienced the Festival from across Aotearoa.

-The Wellington Jazz Festival will return to the capital from 15-19 October.
+The Wellington Jazz Festival will return to the capital between 14 - 18 Oct, 2026.

-Established in 1956, the biennial Lexus Song Quest in association with the Kiri Te Kanawa Foundation is Aotearoa’s premier opera singing competition and a vital platform for young singers.
-It has launched the careers of some of New Zealand’s most celebrated singers including Dame Kiri Te Kanawa, Dame Malvina Major and , Phillip Rhodes.
+Established in 1956, the biennial Kiri Te Kanawa Song Quest is Aotearoa’s premier Puoro whakaari singing competition and a vital platform for young singers.
+It has launched the careers of some of New Zealand’s most celebrated singers including Dame Kiri Te Kanawa, Dame Malvina Major and Phillip Rhodes.

-The next Song Quest will take place in 2026, celebrating its 70th anniversary.
+The next Song Quest Grand Final Gala will take place on 11 July, 2026, celebrating its 70th anniversary.

 Light Cycles by Moment Factory